seantrott/seantrott.github.io/_posts/2020-1-12-information.md

 In this post, I've tried to emphasize the difference between the technical meaning of "information", as operationalized here, and the colloquial, everyday meaning.
 The notion of "information" in the paper amounts to the probability over *signals* in a communication system--i.e., how probable is one syllable vs. another, given the previous syllable?
 At least from my perspective, this is very different from my default interpretation of the word "information", which is something like "information content".
 I don't think the *uncertainty over signals* is the same as the *uncertainty over meanings*.

 Of course, **meaning** is hard to define.
 Pretty much any operationalization is unsatisfying in some way.
 That's precisely why entropy is usually defined over signals, rather than meanings.
-But even if unintentional, I think this can be misleading, especially when results are translated to the public without explaining the nuances of the terminology.
+I think this can be confusing, especially when results are translated to the public.
 Hopefully this post has highlighted some of that nuance--if only by showing that the meaning of "information" is more complicated than one might assume from a headline.

 ## Limitation 3: what is "optimal"?